Fractal and Regular Geometry of Deep Neural Networks: Main results

 \begin{theorem} Let $\sigma$ be an activation function in the Kac-Rice class.
 For any $L$, let $T_L$ be a random neural network with activation $\sigma$ and depth $L$.
 Then

-where $\w_{d-1}$ is the surface volume of $\S^{d-1}$ (cfr.~\eqref{surface}). \end{theorem} \begin{remark} This result mirrors the partition of neural networks into three classes (low-disorder, sparse and high-disorder) established in the recent paper~\cite{nostro}.
-In particular, in the low-disorder case ($\kappa'(1)<1$) the expected boundary volumes converge to $0$ as $ L \to \infty $, in the sparse case ($\kappa'(1) = 1$) they remain constant on average, and in the high-disorder case ($\kappa'(1)>1$) their expected values diverge exponentially fast. \end{remark}
+where $\w_{d-1}$ is the surface volume of $\S^{d-1}$ (cfr.~\eqref{surface}). \end{theorem} \begin{remark} In the recent paper \cite{nostro}, neural networks were divided into three classes with different $L^2$ convergence regimes: low-disorder ($\kappa'(1)<1$), sparse ($\kappa'(1)=1$) and high-disorder ($\kappa'(1)>1$). \Cref{th1} confirms geometrically what \cite{nostro} established analytically.
+In particular, in the low-disorder case, when the field converges (in $L^2$) to a constant as $ L \to \infty $, the expected boundary volumes converge to $0$.
+In the sparse case, when the field converges to a constant but its derivatives do not vanish, the boundary volumes remain constant on average.
+In the high-disorder case, when the field does not converge to a constant and its derivatives diverge exponentially, the expected boundary volumes also diverge exponentially fast. \end{remark}

-To prove the previous results we need that $ T_L \in C^1(\S^d) $ a.s.; this is well-known to be satisfied when $\kappa\in C^2([-1,1])$ (i.e. $T_L$ has CRI equals to $2$) (see e.g. \cite{lang-schwab}).
+To prove the previous results we need that $ T_L \in C^1(\S^d) $ a.s.; this is well-known to be satisfied when $\kappa\in C^2([-1,1])$ (i.e. $T_L$ has CRI equal to $2$) (see e.g. \cite{lang-schwab}).
 However, this leaves out important cases, in particular the celebrated ReLU activation function.
 Our next result shows that, if $\sigma$ belongs to the Kac-Rice class, then $T_L\in C^1(\S^d)$ a.s..
-This result has independent interest for the theory of geometry of random fields, because it allows to exploit the Kac-Rice approach in more general settings than the ones given for instance in~\cite{book:73784,book:145181}.
+This result has independent interest for the theory of the geometry of random fields, because it allows us to exploit the Kac-Rice approach in more general settings than the ones given for instance in~\cite{book:73784,book:145181}.

 \begin{proposition} Let $ T : \S^d \to \R $ be an isotropic Gaussian random field with zero mean and unit variance.
 If $T$ has CRI greater than $1$, then $ T \in C^1(\S^d) $ almost surely. \end{proposition}